The Violent Men: Plot

 John Parrish, a former Union Army cavalry officer, has been living out west to facilitate his recovery from an old war wound on his lung.
 Known for foolishly not carrying a gun and avoiding trouble, now that he has a clean bill of health, he plans to sell his land to Anchor Ranch and move back east with his fiancée of three years, Caroline Vail.
 However, he is disturbed when he witnesses the town sheriff being gunned down by Wade Matlock, one of the cowardly henchmen working for the Anchor Ranch.
-Later, Anchor's crippled owner, Lew Wilkison, who has almost completely taken over the valley and who resents farm settlers moving in on the range, presents a low ball offer for Parrish's ranch, telling him he has 24 hours to respond.
+Later, Anchor's crippled owner, Lew Wilkison, who has taken over the valley almost completely and who resents farm settlers moving in on the range, presents a low-ball offer for Parrish's ranch, telling him he has 24 hours to respond.
 After thinking about it, John decides to meekly sell out on account of his nagging fiancée's insistence.
-Then in a violent play to push the deal, one of Parrish's ranch hands, the son of a 'nester' or local farm settler, is murdered by Wade Matlock.
+Then in a violent play to push the deal, one of Parrish's ranch hands, the son of a "nester" or local farm settler, is murdered by Wade Matlock.

 Parrish's men ride into town for revenge, but he orders them back to his ranch and tells them that the new town sheriff, who works for Lew, is waiting to arrest them if they confront Wade.
 Then left alone, Parrish approaches Wade in the town saloon, surrounded by Lew's men.
-After meekly coming in Parrish asks Wade to give himself up for the killing.
-As Wade begins to laugh, Parrish suddenly slaps his face, grabs his gun hand, while pulling his own gun and killing Wade after he fires his gun.
+After meekly coming in, Parrish asks Wade to give himself up for the killing.
+As Wade begins to laugh, Parrish suddenly slaps his face and grabs his gun hand, while pulling his own gun and killing Wade after he fires his gun.
 Parrish quickly exits the saloon before Lew's men can react.

 The next day, Parrish rides to the Anchor Ranch and tells Lew that his ranch is not for sale.
 Further, as he rides out, Parrish tells Lew, "Don't force me to fight, because you won't like my way of fighting."
 This riles everyone at the Anchor Ranch, except Judith, the disgruntled daughter of Lew and Martha.
-Not all is well at Anchor with Martha carrying on with her husband's brother, Cole, who also has a Mexican girl friend in town.
+Not all is well at Anchor, with Martha carrying on with her husband's brother, Cole, who also has a Mexican girlfriend in town.
 Caroline Vail gives back her ring when Parrish refuses to sell.

 Led by Cole, Lew's men burn down Parrish's ranch.
-Unbeknownst to Cole, Parrish expected this and he and his men are watching.
-It gives Parrish the justification to fight within the law and using his military experience, he and his men ambush Cole and Lew's men, killing eight of them, and then taking to the hills.
+Unbeknownst to Cole, Parrish expected this and his men and he are watching, which gives Parrish the justification to fight within the law.
+Using his military experience, his men and he ambush Cole and Lew's men, killing eight of them, and then taking to the hills.